-Adam has extensive experience in a wide range of property work and is fast becoming a “go to” barrister in respect of difficult property matters.
+Adam is a very experienced Real Estate practitioner who is fast becoming a “go to” barrister in relation to difficult property matters.

-He is noted in Chambers and Partners as a specialist in proprietary estoppel, a topic in which he maintains a keen academic interest, having written on the subject a number of times and having appeared in the Court of Appeal (led by Leslie Blohm QC) in the now famous Davies case.
+He has been noted in Chambers and Partners as a specialist in proprietary estoppel, a topic in which he maintains a keen academic interest, having written on the subject numerous times and having appeared in the Court of Appeal (led by Leslie Blohm QC) in the now famous Davies case.

 In addition, he regularly acts in a very wide array of property matters.
 He is frequently instructed in cases involving complicated aspects of landlord and tenant law (such as breaches of tenancy agreements, surrender, disclaimer, service charges and so on).
-He is notably experienced in complex possession cases and those which throw up involved legal issues.
+He is notably experienced in complex possession cases and those which throw up unusual legal issues.
 He is also regularly instructed in relation to commercial tenancies and issues involving the 1954 Act.

-Adam is very well versed in dealing with TOLATA, nuisance, trespass, boundary issues, rights of way and easements and has assisted many clients in respect of difficult neighbour disputes.
-He is also experineced in dealing with issues arising in respect of the registration of land (including overreaching and overriding interests, and so on).
+In addition, Adam is well versed in dealing with TOLATA, nuisance, trespass, boundary issues, rights of way, adverse possession and easements and has assisted many clients in respect of difficult neighbour disputes.

 - Chancery Bar Association